Insights from Engagedly’s State of AI in HRM, 2nd Edition Survey.

 Hiring new managers may seem like a difficult process, with its own set of challenges.
 However, there are data-backed characteristics of a successful manager that may assist you in making the best judgments.

 Previously, experience and technical abilities were essential qualities of a good manager.
-However, today’s businesses put a larger focus on interpersonal skills like listening, flexibility, and encouraging open communication as far as qualities of a good manager are concerned.
+However, today’s businesses put a larger focus on interpersonal skills like listening, flexibility, and encouraging open communication as far as the qualities of a good manager are concerned.

 The efficient features that lead to a manager’s success include developing trust, demonstrating empathy, accepting responsibility, and engaging in employee development.
-Additionally, soft skills became as an indispensable attribute of a manager.
+Additionally, soft skills became an indispensable attribute of a manager.
 Let’s take a deeper look at the most important traits of a successful manager.

-Following are the top qualities of a good manager:
+The following are the top qualities of a good manager:

 In order to communicate effectively with the employees, you need to follow certain guidelines, which would ensure that you, as a manager, and the employees are on the same page.